nojronatron/file-sync-win/README.md

 - Dot NET Framework 4.7 for Desktop UI support back to Windows 7.
 - ASP.NET Core 6 Web API for receiving and properly handling REST POST request payloads.
 - Collections used for in-memory storage while app is running.

+## Known Issues

+Although the Client UI will allow you to change the Server Address and Port number, it will not be able to connect to the Server if the File Monitoring process is already running, or has run and then was stopped.
+The workaround is to restart the Client application.